charleskoffler/clprolf/docs/official/clprolf_insights.md

 With Clprolf, the **Proxy pattern becomes simple enough to explain to a child**: a proxy is “just another version of the same thing.”
 This level of clarity is hard to achieve with the classical approach, where the vocabulary of patterns can obscure the core idea.

 In short, Clprolf not only makes the Proxy pattern easier to master, but also shows that, in many cases, the pattern may not even be needed: the language itself already guides the design toward the right structure.

 ---

-### NOTICE ON CLPROLF AND ALGORITHMS WRITING INFLUENCE

-Clprolf was created to simplify the writing and understanding of object-oriented code.
-Its primary goal is not algorithm design.
-Yet, we can observe that it sometimes **influences the way algorithms are written**, indirectly.

-* Keywords such as `underst` can highlight complex or unintuitive parts of an algorithm.
-* Declensions (`agent` vs. `worker_agent`) can give different perspectives on the same algorithm, enriching the way we think about the problem.

-Ultimately, Clprolf influences algorithm writing by encouraging **well-designed classes and methods** — nothing more.
-This influence is indirect, but meaningful.

----